Leopold-Lee/jiacheng-li-home/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
 I'm Jiacheng Li, a fourth-year undergraduate student at the Southern University of Science and Technology, majoring in Computer Science.
-I'm passionate about coding, application development, and research.
+My enthusiasm lies in coding, application development, and engaging in research within the dynamic realm of software engineering.
 {style="text-align: justify;"}